dexbytes/dexbytes/README.md

 Since 2015 we have built and designed customized solutions for Fin-tech, Ecommerce, E-learning, CRM, Health, Social, Entertainment, Transport, etc. companies.
 That wide range of work experience helped us to serve better to our clients by saving their time and energy.

 ##
-We are doing less but doing best in our class because our priority is to providing the best services to our clients,
+We are doing less but doing best in our class because our priority is to providing the best services to our clients.
 ##

 ##**Services**